 Workgroup consultation question 8: Do you believe it is appropriate to have a consequential modification in the STC to ensure TOs declare their asset capability during a Space Weather event in similar way to Network Operators?

 The Workgroup also discussed interactions with the Balancing and Settlement Code (BSC).
 A member explained that while the BSC governance process includes modifications and a change proposal process, the current understanding is that neither appears necessary for the BMRS reporting (of the proposed Space Weather Notifications to be introduced by GC0183).
-This is because the required Space Weather related Notification actions could be handled through the existing Electricity National Control Centre's (ENCC) BMRS update process.
+This is because the required space weather related Notification actions could be handled through the existing Electricity National Control Centre's (ENCC) BMRS update process.
 The Proposer noted ongoing discussions with Elexon, who currently agree with this assessment.

-Workgroup consultation question 9: As currently drafted, there is no change to BC1, however, do you believe the changes as proposed in OC2 would have an impact on EBR Article 18 terms and conditions held within the Code?
+Workgroup consultation question 9: As currently drafted, there is no change to BC1, however, do you believe the changes as proposed in OC2 would have an impact on EBR Article 18 terms and conditions?

 Implementation